Improving framework conditions in the private sector

-Overall term: 2010 to 2019
+Overall term: 2010 to 2021

-The project supports the Ministry of Industry and Trade, the Central Bank of Mozambique and selected municipalities.
-It advises and supports them in the creation and implementation of the national strategy to improve the business climate.
-Through training, workshops and organisational advice the partners in the Ministry, Central Bank and municipalities gain the knowledge and expertise required to implement the necessary reforms.
+It works with the Mozambique Ministry of Industry and Trade and with provincial and municipal gov-ernments to improve the policy framework for MSMEs.
+Specifically, the project advises and supports them in developing and implementing a national strategy to improve the business climate.
+Training, workshops and organisational advice provide the partners in the Ministry, central bank and municipali-ties as well as private sector stakeholders with the knowledge required to implement changes and reforms.

-The project has supported the simplification of business licensing at the national and provincial levels.
-The number of licensed business in Mozambique has risen by more than 37,000 since 2013.
+- The project has supported efforts to simplify the process of obtaining a business license at national and provincial level.
+The number of licensed businesses in Mozambique has risen by more than 40,000 since 2013.

-- The project has also encouraged the development of ties between savings and loan groups and banks.
-As a result, more than 11,000 people in rural areas who have previously been excluded from the formal financial system, including over 7,500 women, now have access to financial services.
+- The project has also encouraged the development of ties between savings and credit groups and banks.
+As a result, more than 54,000 MSMEs in rural areas that had previously been excluded from the formal financial system, including over 65 per cent of companies managed by women, have gained access to financial services.